dm4sec/hwservice_sec/case_study/README.md

 The interceptor (e.g., `CreateAshmemRegionFd`) verified the thought.
 So I maintain a pair of <fd, [size, buffer]>, such that I can map the `fd` to the memory.

+**Unfortunately, by intercepting the `dup`, `mmap`, `ummap`, I found the buffer is freed by the client.
+That is, the file fuzz failed.**

-Ok, It took me a few days to reach here, now, let's roll.
+Ok, It took me a few days to reach here, now, let's roll back.